Knox College (Illinois): Academics

-Faculty

-The Knox College faculty is made up of 120 professors, 95% of whom have a Ph.D. or equivalent degree.
-The student-faculty ratio is 11:1, while the average class size is 14.
-Prominent faculty members include psychologist Tim Kasser, Middle East expert Robert Seibert, Latin American Expert Karen Kampwirth, Evolutionary Psychologist Frank McAndrew, historian Mikiso Hane, noted expert on 20th-century American art and director of The National Center for Midwest Art and Design Gregory Gilbert, fiction writer Chad Simpson, and co-chairs of the Knox-based Lincoln Studies Center Rodney Davis and Douglas L. Wilson.

 Lincoln Studies Center

-Davis and Wilson established the Lincoln Studies Center in 1998.
-The center deals with issues relating to Lincoln's life and legacy by fostering new research, publishing monographs, hosting annual lectures and occasional symposia.
-Students are often employed as assistants in the various projects at the center.
+Rodney Davis and Douglas L. Wilson established the Lincoln Studies Center in 1998.
+The center deals with issues relating to Lincoln's life and legacy.
 In August 2009, the National Endowment for the Humanities "We the People" initiative awarded Knox $850,000, "a grant that will provide the base of a permanent endowment for the Center."

 Admission

 According to the Carnegie Classification of Institutions of Higher Education, Knox is considered a more selective institution, with a lower rate of transfer-in students.
 In the fall of 2018, 2,738 students applied, 2,500 students were admitted, and 345 chose to enroll.
 Of the class of 2017, 34% of students were in the top tenth of their class and 66% in the top quarter.
 The ACT composite Mid-50% range was 24–30 and the SAT mid-50% Range 1190–1380.

 Student body

 1,258 students were enrolled at Knox in September 2019.
 They came from 45 states and territories and 49 countries.
 Forty percent of U.S. students are of color and 19% are international students.
 Women make up 57% of the student body, men 43%.